University of Southern California (USC) is a private university located in downtown Los Angeles, California.

 - After all, the USC admissions department should better understand you after reading your short answers.

-There are two kinds of questions – choosing something that you feel describes yourself, and answering generic “breaking the ice” kinds of questions.
+There are two kinds of questions – Listing something that you feel describes yourself, and answering generic “break the ice” questions.

-If you are having a lot of trouble thinking of words that best describe you, and you are a Harry Potter fan, consider using traits that describe your favorite Hogwarts house.
+If you are having a lot of trouble thinking of words that best describe you, don’t be afraid to get creative.
+For example, if you are a Harry Potter fan, consider using traits that describe your favorite Hogwarts house.

-- For instance, don’t just say that your favorite movie is Captain America: The Winter Soldier or Twelve Angry Men – explain why.
+- For instance, don’t just say that your favorite movie is Captain America: The Winter Soldier or Twelve Angry Men – explain why (briefly).

 - Perhaps you’re interested in the themes of privacy versus security, or the film made you interested in the law or political science.